keboola/developers-docs/extend/custom-science/r/index.md

 ## KBC Package Integration Options

 ### Simple Example
-In the simplest case, you can use the code from [R transformation](/???/) to create a simple R script.
+In the simplest case, you can use the code from an [R transformation](/???/) to create a simple R script.
 It must be named `main.R`.
  To see a sample R script, go to [our repository](https://github.com/keboola/docs-custom-science-example-r-parameters).
  Despite the fact that this approach is the simplest and quickest to do, it offers limited options for testing and is generally good only for one-liners (i.e. you have an existing library which does all the work, all you need to do is execute it).